 It was the summer of 2009.
 I was 24, living with my at-the-time boyfriend and bartending full time at a fine dining restaurant in Waco, Texas.
 I was in my own delusional drunken world, unaware of anything that was going on around me – unless it directly affected me.

-On July 21, 2009, a group of seven sort-of friends met in Houston, Texas to celebrate their mutual friend’s future nuptials.
-Each of us rocked heels, dresses, and clutches, as we frantically texted from our Blackberries.
-We looked damn good and we were ready to party.
-After a sushi dinner, we got into a limo and sipped champagne.
+That July, a group of seven sort-of friends met in Houston, Texas to celebrate their mutual friend’s Bachelorette party.
+Each of us rocked heels, dresses, and clutches as we frantically texted from our Blackberries.
+After a sushi dinner with lychee martinis, we got into a limo and sipped champagne.
 The maid of honor gave each of us a pink, zebra-print mask with a sassy adjective.
-I, of course, screamed and begged for the one that said “Wild”.
+I screamed and begged for the one that said “Wild”.
 I got it.

 The first stop on our bar crawl was a gay bar called South Beach in downtown Houston.
-We were surrounded by shirtless gay men and proud trans women.
-I sipped my vodka and Red Bull and danced to a ten minute remix of Miley’s hot new summer anthem, “Party in the U.S.A”.
+I sipped my vodka and Red Bull and danced to a ten minute remix of Miley’s hot new summer jam, “Party in the U.S.A”.
+I was surrounded by shirtless gay men and proud trans women.
+I felt at home because I was completely unaware of my privilege.
 I ordered another drink and that’s the last thing I remember.
 I blacked out.

 I woke up with the worst hangover of my life.
 I was so confused.
 I had no idea where I was or what had happened the night before.
 The only thing I did know was that my head was about to explode all over the beautiful, white hotel room.